 From there the tool estimates how long it will take you to reach each level of financial freedom.

 The tool has an investment rate of return of 5% input by default.
 This roughly represents the historical post-inflation return of a 60-40 stock/bond portfolio.
 You can change the assumption to whatever you like.

 Debt is conspicuously missing from the spreadsheet.
 This is because debt payments are accounted for in the after-tax income section.
 Debt repayment is considered a recurring monthly expense.
 It’s possible to be financially free while having some debt and the calculations reflect that.

 The baseline savings rate is listed at 10%.
 That number is in line with conventional retirement advice.
 Over an average 40-45 working life an investor would be on track to retire at 65 given a 10% savings rate.
 Again, that figure can be changed in the spreadsheet.

 Finally, be sure to alter the current savings section.
 Many will be starting at more than zero.
 The number should include emergency short-term savings as well as retirement or brokerage account balances.

 Financial freedom is the best thing money can buy.
 As I was working toward the goal, I viewed every dollar I saved as buying my financial freedom.
 At first it starts off slow, but it quickly builds to the point that compounding generates far more money than we could ever make at work.
 The key is to get started now.

-And for those that want to track their progress with a more sophisticated tool, check out Personal Capital.
-It’s free and the best overall net worth, investment and retirement planning tool available today.
+And for those that want to track their progress with a more sophisticated tool, check out Empower.
+It's free and the best overall net worth, investment and retirement planning tool available today.